How to Pay International Contractors

 - Entering into contracts with any business in the foreign country and generating income from those contracts

-Your company could establish a presence in another country simply by contracting with an independent contractor who lives in that country, though, in most cases that may not be enough.
+Your company could establish a presence in another country simply by contracting with an independent contractor who lives in that country—though, in most cases, that may not be enough.
 Otherwise, most of the international tax burden will fall on the foreign independent contractor.

-Be aware that some countries have enacted protections for independent contractors in response to the rise of gig work, requiring companies to provide benefits.
 France, for example, requires companies in certain situations to withhold payroll taxes and provide benefits as though the independent contractor were an employee of the company.
 Many other countries have passed similar laws.
 To ensure your company is compliant, it’s best to speak with an international employment lawyer.

 Classification

 You can classify your individual workers as either employees or independent contractors.
 You cannot, however, classify employees as independent contractors to avoid paying taxes, benefits, and other overhead costs.
-That is misclassification and could get you into trouble with government agencies, leading to costly fines and penalties such as:
+That is misclassification and could get you into trouble with government agencies, leading to costly fines and penalties, such as:

 - Back taxes on withholdings for both your company and the misclassified employee